Mar 26, 2024

 One hand on a calculator

-You are probably hearing a lot more about the Federal Reserve these days.
-Often called “the Fed,” the Federal Reserve System is the central bank of the United States.
+You may be hearing a lot about the Federal Reserve these days.
+Often simply called “the Fed,” the Federal Reserve System is the central bank of the United States.

 Among other functions, the Fed supervises and regulates financial institutions, conducts national monetary policy, and sets the target interbank interest rate (called the “federal funds rate”).

-Changes in the federal funds rate determine what banks charge to borrow money from each other, and what a bank pays to borrow from another bank can translate to what it charges a consumer to borrow from the bank.
-Whether you’re looking at buying a house or a car, or applying for student loans—when the Fed changes the target federal funds rate, your everyday bills and finances can be affected.
+Changes in the federal funds rate determine what banks charge to borrow money from each other.
+What a bank pays to borrow from another institution affects what it charges a consumer to borrow from the bank.
+So when the Fed changes the target federal funds rate, your everyday bills and finances can be affected.

 Read on to learn more about the Fed, its role in the economy, and how changes in the federal funds rate can impact the cost of living and more.